 WinSxs Folder Cleanup

-Here are some options you may consider to clear up disk space – some routine and some extreme:
+Here are some other options you may consider to free up disk space – some routine and some extreme:

 - Run Disk Cleanup tool or CCleaner